There are 2 types of divorce in Singapore:

 - Uncontested (sometimes referred to as simplified or amicable divorce)

 When a divorce is contested, it means that the husband and wife are unable to agree on the divorce, children custody issues, and how to divide their assets and maintenance.
 About 90 per cent of contested divorce cases in Singapore are settled during the course of the court action.

-The fact that so many contested divorce cases are settled is because the Family Court plays a very active and important role in encouraging and helping parties settle.
+So many contested divorce cases are settled because the Family Court plays a very active and important role in encouraging and helping parties settle.
 In less than 10 per cent of contested cases, the parties cannot settle, and the Judge will hear the case and make the necessary decisions for them.

 A Contested Divorce will take a longer time and will cost more money than an Uncontested Divorce.